Everything You Need To Know About Mouse Poop

 Is it mouse poop or cockroach poop?

-Sometimes cockroach droppings are mistaken for mouse droppings, they do have many visual similarities.
+Sometimes cockroach droppings are mistaken for mouse droppings, but they do have many visual similarities.
 But while large roach droppings are brown or black, depending on the species, and cylindrical, like mouse poop, these droppings also contain ridges throughout the fecal matter.
 Mouse droppings, on the other hand, do not contain these ridges, tend to be larger, and contain short hairs.
-However, if you find a smear on the wall, you can know for sure that was a cockroach.
+However, if you find a smear on the wall, you can know for sure that it was a cockroach.

 How is mouse poop shaped?